overture-stack/website/markdown/documentation/song/user/submit.md

 }
 ```

 At this point, since the payload data has successfully been submitted and accepted by Song, it is now referred to as an analysis.
-By default all newly created analyses are set to an `UNPUBLISHED` state.
+By default, all newly created analyses are set to an `UNPUBLISHED` state.

 <Warning>For more information on analysis states (published, unpublished and suppressed) see our page on [analysis managment](/documentation/song/admin/analysismanagement/)</Warning>